apigee/registry/README.md

 This repository contains a Makefile that downloads all other dependencies and builds this software (`make all`).
-With dependencies downloaded, subsequent builds can be made with `go install ./...`.
-The Makefile also includes targets that build and deploy the API on
-[Google Cloud Run](https://cloud.google.com/run) (see below).
+With dependencies downloaded, subsequent builds can be made with `go install ./...` or `make lite`.
+The Makefile also includes targets that build and deploy the API on [Google Cloud Run](https://cloud.google.com/run) (see below).

 ## Generated Components